yameenadnan1985/tutorial/colibri.md

-To follow steps i assume you already have installed/configured docker **Pull image and start docker from image**
+To follow steps i assume you already have installed/configured docker. github **Pull image and start docker from image**
 ```
 $ docker login